 Do you have any questions for us?

 When asked this question, try to leverage the opportunity.
 Show your interest in them and try to know more about them.
-You can ask anything from gaining clarity on roles or challenges a new employee an face.
+You can ask anything from gaining clarity on roles or challenges a new employee can face.
 You can even ask them their expectations from you.

 Walk me through your resume?

 Mostly this is asked at beginning of any interview.
-You should try to encapsulate all the relevant information of your resume and try to make a lasting first impression.
+You should try to encapsulate all the relevant information in your resume and try to make a lasting first impression.
 You should try to engage the interviewer and should be prepared to answer anything and everything that could be asked from your CV.

 Regarding career switch or career gap